 Information about Scottish Tribunals that deal with a range of matters outside of the civil court structure and cover hearings and appeals in certain areas of law that are devolved to the Scottish Parliament.

 Information on complaining about court and Scottish Tribunal staff.

-Information on the small claims procedure for claims started or in progress before 28 November 2016.
+Information on the small claims procedure for claims started before 28 November 2016.